Roberto Bolaño: Declining health and death

-Bolaño was survived by his Spanish wife and their two children, whom he once called "my only motherland".
+Bolaño was survived by his Spanish wife, Carolina López, and their two children, whom he once called "my only motherland".
 In his last interview, published by the Mexican edition of Playboy magazine, Bolaño said he regarded himself as a Latin American, adding that "my only country is my two children and wife and perhaps, though in second place, some moments, streets, faces or books that are in me, and which one day I will forget..."

 Works

-Although known for his novels and short stories, Bolaño was a prolific poet of free verse and prose poems.
-Bolaño, who saw himself primarily as a poet, said, "Poetry is more than enough for me," a character says in The Savage Detectives, "although sooner or later I'm bound to commit the vulgarity of writing stories."
+Although known for his novels, novellas, and short stories, Bolaño was a prolific poet of free verse and prose poems.
+Bolaño saw himself primarily as a poet, as a character states in The Savage Detectives, "Poetry is more than enough for me, although sooner or later I'm bound to commit the vulgarity of writing stories."

 In rapid succession, he published a series of critically acclaimed works, the most important of which are the novel Los detectives salvajes (The Savage Detectives), the novella Nocturno de Chile (By Night in Chile), and, posthumously, the novel 2666.
 His two collections of short stories Llamadas telefónicas and Putas asesinas were awarded literary prizes.
 In 2009 a number of unpublished novels were discovered among the author's papers.